-FROSTING: While the cake is baking, add the chocolate to a sauce pan and melt with the sweetener and cacao powder, on low heat, mixing continuously.
+FROSTING: While the cake is baking, add the chocolate to a saucepan and melt with the sweetener and cacao powder, on low heat, mixing continuously.
 Start adding the milk, bit by bit and continue mixing until you get a soft and creamy chocolate frosting (you may need to cut on milk or add more).
 Add the ground roasted hazelnuts.
-Add the vanilla and take off heat.
+Add the vanilla and take off the heat.

 When the cake is cool add the frosting.

-Store in an air tight glass container in the fridge.
+Store in an air-tight glass container in the fridge.

 Don't get scared by the number of steps and ingredients.
 It seems like a lot, but it's not and you make a big quantity and it will last you a week in the fridge.
 You can prepare the hazelnuts one day in advance.
-Also, you can have the sweet potato puree ready in advance, so the only thing you need to make is mix the ingredients and while the cake is baking make the frosting.
+Also, you can have the sweet potato puree ready in advance, so the only thing you need to make is to mix the ingredients and while the cake is baking make the frosting.
 It's worth it, I promise.

 These looks amazing!
 Would canned sweet potato work?